 Attending the Diocesan Conference for RE and/or Worship

 RE syllabus and RE curriculum overview

-At St Stephen's we are proud to work in partnership with our local churches.
+At St Stephen's we are proud to work in partnership with our local church, Diocese and local faith communities.
 During the period of Advent, we worked with the church to deliver food parcels to our families as well as the local parishioners.
 The children proudly made craft items to share with the local community.
 It is important for us to live out Jesus' message of treating other people how we would want to be treated ourselves.

 Our children are surrounded by opportunities that encourage and develop prayer, contemplation and spiritual reflection.
 They are given experiences to live out the message of Jesus and are offered a curriculum that seeks to question, reflect, wonder and delve deeper- searching for answers to the meaning of life's experiences.